-Get answers to all your questions about your credit score and the OneScore app, explained in a simple and easy to understand format.
+Get answers to questions about your credit score, credit report, and the OneScore app, explained in a simple and easy to understand format.

 The method used to calculate score varies from bureau to bureau and they would consider different factors when calculating the score.
 The credit scoring algorithm is proprietary to the bureau and is updated regularly.

 Generally, a score greater than 700 is considered to be a good score.
 However, different banks and NBFCs have different lending criteria so it is always prudent to enquire with the institution.

 A high score increases the chances of getting a loan approved.
 However, each lending institution has its own policies which are dependent on many factors besides the credit score, such as age, income, existing credit accounts, loan amount applied for, repayment capacity.